nespinoza/juliet/docs/tutorials/ttvs.rst

 where :math:`t_0` is the time-of-transit center at epoch zero (:math:`n=0`), :math:`P` is the period of the orbit and :math:`n` is the transit epoch.
 In some particular cases, however, this simple relationship might not be satisfied.
-Because of gravitational/dynamical interactions with additional bodies in the system, the exoplanet under study might undergo what we usually refer to as "_transit timing variations_" (TTVs), where the transit times are not exactly periodic and vary due to these (in principle unknown) interactions.
+Because of gravitational/dynamical interactions with additional bodies in the system, the exoplanet under study might undergo what we usually refer to as _transit timing variations_ (TTVs), where the transit times are not exactly periodic and vary due to these (in principle unknown) interactions.
 If we define those variations as extra perturbations :math:`\delta t_n` to the above defined timing equation, we can write the time-of-transit centers as:

 :math:`T(n) = t_0 + n P + \delta t_n`.